satori-com/satori-rtm-sdk-csharp/README.md

 Alternatively, install the package via the user interface provided by Xamarin Studio or Visual Studio.

 The package is hosted on [Nuget Gallery](https://www.nuget.org/packages/Satori.RTM.SDK/).

+## Unity

+To add C# SDK for Satori RTM to a Unity project, copy the following files from [Quickstart on GitHub](https://github.com/satori-com/satori-rtm-sdk-csharp/tree/master/examples/Quickstart.Unity/Assets) to the Assets folder:
+- `link.xml`
+- `Newtonsoft.Json.dll`
+- `Satori.RTM.Unity.dll`

 # Documentation